molgenis/ngs-utils/scripts/ClinicalPathogenicityComparison/README.md

 # Clinival Pathogenicity Comparison

-These scripts can be used to create a single merged dataset using different population datatsets.
+The scripts presented in this can be used to create a single merged dataset using different population datatsets.
 The resulting dataset can be annotated with different kinds of extra information from external sources, for example ClinVar data or CADD scores.

 The procedure below tells you how to use these scripts and create your very own merged and annotated population dataset in VCF format.